mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   transubstantiation and the traditional seven sacraments.
 By the time the council had finished its work, in 1563, Luther was dead and Calvin was dying.

+## The decline of logic

+* The combined effects of the Renaissance and the Reformation made the sixteenth century a barren one in most areas of philosophy.
+Logic was perhaps the branch of philosophy that suffered most severely.
+Logic did continue to be taught in the universities, but humanist scholars were impatient of it, regarding its terminology as barbarous and its complexities as pettifogging.